 1. Select a cell in your data sheet.

 2. Go to Insert ribbon's tabb and click on Pivot Table.

 4. A new blank worksheet will be created, containing a PivotTable Field List.
-Select your desired fields, that is Date and Revenue (for this example) that will appear in column A and B.
+Select your desired fields, that is Date and Revenue (for this example) that will appear in columns A and B.

-5. Move cell pointer to the first entry of column A.
+5. Move the cell pointer to the first entry in column A.